Saints and Readings

 for TODAY... or

-Lenten Fast: fish, wine and oil allowed
+Lenten Fast: wine and oil allowed

 Today we commemorate: